 Excessive background noise could reduce the ability of the device to pick up faint or quiet calls.
 Therefore, locating the device away from background noise is important.

-These noise sources can be natural or artificial.
-For example:
+Background noise sources can be natural or artificial, including: